-Passenger Rail and Car-free Housing in Arizona
+3. Passenger Rail and Car-free Housing in Arizona

 Since sabotage of the tracks at Harqua in 1995, and resulting rail crash, the Amtrak service between LA and Tucson has been diverted south via Maricopa.
-This leaves Phoenix as the only state capital in the US to have no intercity passenger rail.
+This has left Phoenix as the only state capital in the US to have no intercity passenger rail.
 A feasibility study, for a new line between Phoenix and Tucson, was conducted in 2016 but there has been no progress since.
 Capital costs at that time were estimated to be $4 billion.
 Video and Tier 1 EIS report.

 Meanwhile the Brightline West project, to build High-Speed Rail between Southern California and Las Vegas, broke ground on 22nd April 2024, Wes Eden interview.
-There are still proposals to develop new rail projects in Arizona but there is currently a stalemate.
+There are still proposals to develop new rail projects in Arizona but there is currently a financial stalemate.

 The ‘Transport Group’ in this case involves: